codewars/docs/content/authoring/kata/create-first-kata.md

 Example test cases is a small set of tests which the user can see and modify while working on their solution.
 These are some basic test cases that users will see when they load the kata.
 Sample tests are written in the same way as submission tests, using the testing framework set up for your language.

 Except in circumstances where providing sample tests to the user would spoil the kata (such as [Defuse the bombs](https://www.codewars.com/kata/defuse-the-bombs/)), they are absolutely **required** as users can get an idea of how the solution is called and tested.
 You should include a few tests to get someone started, though of course if you're lazy you can just copy over the fixed assertions in your submission tests to serve as the sample tests.
-Just remember *not* to copy your reference solution there as well. **It is a Kata issue if there are no sample tests** unless strong justification can be provided against them for a particular Kata.
+Just remember *not* to copy your reference solution there as well. **It is a kata issue if there are no sample tests** unless strong justification can be provided against them for a particular kata.

 Since sample tests can significantly impact user experience of a kata, they have a dedicated set of [sample tests authoring guidelines](/authoring/guidelines/sample-tests/).